"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 Passive Shadow: The Homebody

 In the Homebody shadow, the Explorer's energy collapses into fear and stagnation.
-Your roots become cage.
+Our roots become cage.

-You refuse to leave your comfort zone.
-You use belonging as excuse to avoid growth.
-You cling to the familiar, even when it no longer fits.
+We refuse to leave our comfort zone.
+We use belonging as excuse to avoid growth.
+We cling to the familiar, even when it no longer fits.

 Near Enemies: False Versions